ryantrainor/ryantrainor.github.io/_pages/chente.md

 in memory of Chente and in gratitude for the way he helped shaped my own perspective on galaxy formation.
 The wing-like shape of Mariposa evokes
 Chente's many dances with his Monarch butterfly wings, providing a reminder of the artistry he shared and of the power of dance to re-imagine our relationship to our ancestors--both on Earth and in the cosmos beyond.
-In this framing, the slow growth of galaxies through feedback interactions is not a matter of domination or death; perhaps it is more like the rhythm of a drum that keeps extragalactic evolution precisely on time.
+In this framing, the slow growth of galaxies through feedback interactions is not a matter of domination or of death; it is more like the rhythm of a drum that keeps extragalactic evolution precisely on time.

 # Chente's Memory